Bingo

 Made by and When: Horsman, 1910

-Material: Composition head; brown velvet body, arms and legs; fingerless paw-like hands
+Material: Composition head; brown velvet body, arms and legs; fingerless mitten hands

 Marks: EIH © 1910